-The City Manager City Manager or designee shall send its the final statement of written findings and decision, along with a proof of service of mailing, to each of the parties and to each of the parties' representatives.
+The City Manager shall send the final statement of written findings and decision, along with a proof of service of mailing, to each of the parties and to each of the parties' representatives.

 Section 14.8.8.
 Judicial Review; Statute of Limitations